 The best cheap 32-inch TV is the Hisense A4GTUK.
 Sometimes it's money that talks loudest, and Hisense is one of those brands that offers an awful lot for very little cash.
 Don't expect design excellence, but do expect great value.

-If you're looking for a 4K TV, you'll need to look at a bigger version of The Frame: this 31-inch one is just Full HD, but at this size that's not a deal-breaker, especially when you consider that the display here is QLED – so you're getting OLED-esque contrast and colour without OLED prices.
+If you're looking for a 4K TV, you'll need to look at a bigger version of The Frame: this 32-inch one is just Full HD, but at this size that's not a deal-breaker, especially when you consider that the display here is QLED – so you're getting OLED-esque contrast and colour without such prices.

 The unique selling point of this set is Art Mode, which turns The Frame into a picture or photo frame when it isn't active.
 It's a really great idea, especially as it helps resist the usual reflections you'd get with most panels.
 It needs to be seen to be believed.
 You get three months of free artworks with the TV, and if you choose not to subscribe afterwards you can use your own images and photos instead.